 The most common concern in postmenopausal women are hot flashes; these cause an episodic feeling of heat, intense sweating

 The most common conventional treatment used to address the concerns of menopause is hormone replacement therapy (HRT).
-While this therapy may provide relief for symptoms such as hot flashes and night sweats and protection against bone loss, evidence exists to suggest that HRT may also increase the risk of heart attacks, coronary attacks, strokes and even breast cancer (see page 17 for information on breast cancer).
+While this therapy may provide relief for symptoms such as hot flashes and night sweats and protection against bone loss, evidence exists to suggest that HRT may also increase the risk of heart attacks, coronary attacks, strokes and even breast cancer.
 An online survey of 166 menopausal women showed that 27% of respondents stopped or didn’t use HRT at all because of these safety concerns.5

 With all of this in mind, it’s no surprise that menopausal women experiencing discomfort want safe and alternative solutions.
 The good news is that there are many effective options.
 Let’s take a closer look at some of the best alternative therapies available for the most common menopausal symptoms:

 Exercise has long been considered a beneficial treatment for easing the transition into menopause, most notably through reducing the frequency and intensity of hot flashes.
 It is proposed that the exercise-induced production of beta- endorphins (the “happy” chemical associated with a sense of euphoria) combats the natural decrease in β-endorphins seen with decreasing estrogen levels in aging women.6 These peptides act on many areas of the brain and ultimately may help to stabilize the thermoregulatory centre of the hypothalamus, an area crucial to temperature regulation.6

 activity has positive effects on

 various menopause-related symptoms and overall health.
 As many people are aware, these improved health outcomes include better cognitive function, sleep patterns, mood, bone density, cardiovascular function and energy levels.6 Observational studies confirm this notion.